Error: Field cannot be left blank.

 - After the system has been purchased, installed, and interconnected, submit an application through our online application portal.

 Note: Application must be submitted within 12 months from the date Permission to Operate was received or by December 31, 2025, whichever comes first, and subject to available funding.
+Product must have been purchased within 12 months from the date of application submission or by December 31, 2026, whichever date comes first.

-Note: You do not need to be on the PBSR Contractor List to participate in the PBSR Program, as long as you have an active California license with the following classifications:
+You do not need to be on the PBSR Contractor List to participate in the PBSR Program, as long as you have an active California license with the following classifications:

 - A